OpenRazer

 This feature is deprecated and will be removed in a future OpenRazer release.

 Yes, the OpenRazer daemon supports this for Razer keyboards (like the BlackWidow Chroma) that have dedicated macro keys (M1-M5).
-Keystrokes can be recorded and stored in the daemon until it is stopped, meaning they are not saved across sessions, but it’s useful for one-off repetitive tasks!
+Keystrokes can be recorded and stored in the daemon until it is stopped, meaning they are not saved across sessions, but it may be useful for one-off keystrokes!

 Note: The key combination is slightly different to Razer’s official drivers.